A transmission problem for $(p,q)$-Laplacian: Structure of the Free Boundary (Proof of Theorem )

 for each $k=1,2,\cdots$, where the second inequality follows from \eqref{eq:msr-growth}.
 Thus, we obtain

 From the above observation, we can choose a sequence $\{r_j\}_{j=1}^\infty\subset(0,r_0)$, with $r_0< \frac{1}{2} \dist(z,\partial \Omega)$, of positive real numbers, decreasing to zero, such that

-from which it follows immediately that $z\in \partial\{u>0\}\setminus D$.
-Therefore, we have proved that $D\subset \Gamma_{n+1} $, showing that $D$ has null $\Delta_p u^+$-measure. \end{proof}
+from which it follows immediately that $z\in \partial\{u>0\}\setminus F$.
+Therefore, we have proved that $F\subset \Gamma_{n+1} $, showing that $F$ has null $\Delta_p u^+$-measure. \end{proof}

 Note that the last three lemmas are true for any weak $p$-subsolution.
-Henceforth, we shall study stronger properties for local minimisers.
+Henceforth, we shall study stronger properties for local minimizers.
 First, let us observe that the sequence $\{u_{z,r}\}_{r>0}$ of $u$, with $u_{z,r}$ defined by

-at a free boundary point $z$, where $u^+$ satisfies a doubling condition along a sequence, contains a subsequence that converges to a non-trivial local minimiser.
+at a free boundary point $z$, where $u^+$ satisfies a doubling condition along a sequence, contains a subsequence that converges to a non-trivial local minimizer.